TheKrafter/thekrafter.github.io/kraftersrealm/season2-changelog.md

 - All mobs have a 10% chance of dropping their head when killed by a player
 - All players have a 75% chance of dropping their head when killed by another player
 - You are now nicknamed "Your_Minecraft_Username" instead of "Your Discord Name (Your_Minecraft_Username)"
+- Mob spawners drop if broken with silk touch